Annual Conference and AGM 2018

 2018 marks the 10th year of funded participation of parent carers through parent carer forums.
 Parent participation was initiated in 2007 through the “Aiming High for Disabled Children” programme to support the development and ongoing improvement of Short Breaks for children with disabilities.
 This programme was very successful in many ways, but crucially it demonstrated the positive impact of engaging with parent carers at a strategic level throughout service design and commissioning, as well as through the policy development process.
 This led to the creation of the ‘Parent Carer Participation Fund’ in 2008, which saw the foundations of parent carer forums being developed in each local authority area across England.

-This year the NNPCF will showcase the successes of parent carer forums and highlight the journey we have travelled so far, reflecting back on some of the challenges we have overcome as well as some of the achievements we should celebrate.
+This year the NNPCF have shared some of the successes of parent carer forums and highlighted the journey we have travelled so far, reflecting back on some of the challenges we have overcome as well as some of the achievements we should celebrate.
+To find out more about what happened throughout this years conference, please take a look at our Conference Overview pages.

 Engage, Empower, Enable